Get up to $4,190

 by completing an ecoENERGY assessment with a certified

 energy advisor.
-You are eligible for a rebate of up
+The Ontario government provides a rebate of up to $150

-to $150 on the cost of your first
+of the cost of your first energy audit.

 - Your advisor —